aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/tutorials/training/finetune_hftrainer.rst

    source ~/aws_neuron_venv_pytorch/bin/activate

 First we install a recent version of HF transformers, scikit-learn and evaluate packages in our environment as well as download the source matching the installed version.
-In this example, we chose version 4.26.0 and the text classification example from HF transformers source:
+In this example, we use the text classification example from HF transformers source:

 .. code:: bash

-    export HF_VER=4.26.0
+    export HF_VER=4.27.4
     pip install -U transformers==$HF_VER datasets evaluate scikit-learn cd ~/
     git clone https://github.com/huggingface/transformers --branch v$HF_VER